6 Things That Surprised Me About Virgin Voyages

 Up on Deck 15 and 16, the same is true.
 Compared to similar sized ships, there is no vast pool deck, but instead a series of smaller venues to laze about in are dotted around, rather than having most passengers around the pool.

-The “Aquatic Club” area has two pools, one (which has been much discussed) is more plunge, pose and cool off pool than usual cruise pool to swim in, and then there is a round pool for lolling about in, which I saw was popular for socializing.
+The “Aquatic Club” area has two pools, one (which has been much discussed) is more plunge, pose and cool off pool than usual cruise pool to swim in, and then there is a round pool for lolling about in, which I saw was popular for socialising.

 Instead of a vast pool deck as the focal point for sunbathing, there are many other themed places to sun, such as the “Athletic Club” at the rear on deck (with the infamous “Net” to lie on) and then various smaller spaces, some with covered seats, dotted around the decks.
 Those in suites also have Richard’s Rooftop for sunning themselves.